AMFTRB Practice Test for the MFT National Examination

-- While there is only one test exam, there are two formats: 1) a regularly-timed test, and, 2) an extended-time test for qualifying ADA candidates.
+- There are two practice test exams, each with two formats: 1) a regularly-timed test, and, 2) an extended-time test for qualifying ADA candidates.
 You will be able to select either one during the application process.
-The questions on both forms of the practice exam are the same.
+Some of the questions on both forms of the practice exam are the same.
 There are no refunds if you decide to take both forms.
 You only need to take one or the other depending on your individual situation.

-- Each examination fee is $60.00, payable only by credit card (Visa, MasterCard, American Express, Diners Club, Carte Blanche, and Discover credit cards are accepted).
+- Each examination fee is $70.00, payable only by credit card (Visa, MasterCard, American Express, Diners Club, and Discover credit cards are accepted).

 - You may take the examination as many times as you like; however, you will be charged the full practice examination fee each time you register for an examination.

 - The 90 questions on each practice examination will remain the same each time you take the examination.

-- The pass point of 60% on the practice examination should not be used to calculate a passing point for the actual MFT National Examination.
+- The pass-point of 67% on the practice examination should not be used to calculate a passing point for the actual MFT National Examination.

 Please read all the information carefully before proceeding to the examination.

 The Practice Examination vs. The Actual MFT National Examination

 The practice examination has been developed by MFT content experts using the same methodology used to develop the actual MFT National Examination.
 Because the practice exam questions are actual test questions that have appeared on previous examinations (but have been removed from the bank of test questions), the questions on the practice exams are formatted in the same way as the actual examination questions.
 It is important to note that a passing or failing score on the practice exam does not guarantee a similar outcome on the actual licensing examination.
 It can, however, be a good indication of your preparedness.